jmderic/sphinx_covid/website/methodology/Analytics.rst

 Esimating Recovered/Active Cases
 """"""""""""""""""""""""""""""""

-The current site update uses 14 day delay between testing case confirmed to final diposition, death or recovered.
+The current site update uses a 28 day delay between testing case confirmed to final diposition, death or recovered.
 The program on github allows this assumption to be changed and the plots to be updated accordingly.